mmta/arkime-wise/README.md

 To run the image using the default example configuration file:

 ```
-$ docker run -p 31001:8001 --rm --name moloch-wise moloch-wise
+$ docker run -p 31001:8081 --rm --name arkime-wise arkime-wise
 ```

-Once the container is up, you can verify that Wise is running correctly by performing a test threat intel query against IP 127.0.0.1:
+Once the container is up, you can access Wise web interface from http://localhost:31001.

+You can verify that Wise is running correctly by performing a test threat intel query against IP 127.0.0.1:

 ```
 $ curl localhost:31001/ip/127.0.0.1